You are at: Home » Buy Bitcoin (BTC) » Canada

 1. Is Bitcoin legal in Canada?

 While digital currencies aren’t officially recognized as money, Bitcoin is legal in Canada.
-According to the Government of Canada website, tax rules do apply to digital currency transactions, and cryptocurrencies such as Bitcoin are subject to the Income Tax Act.
+According to the Government of Canada website, tax rules do apply to digital currency transactions, and cryptocurrencies such as Bitcoin are taxed as either a capital gain or business income.

-Canadian residents are therefore free to buy, sell, and trade Bitcoin, which is regulated under anti–money laundering and counter–terrorist financing laws.
+Canadian residents are, therefore, free to buy, sell, and trade Bitcoin, which is regulated under Canada’s anti-money laundering and counter-terrorist financing laws.

 2. How popular is Bitcoin in Canada?